8 signs you may have PCOS

 Polycystic Ovary Syndrome (PCOS) is a medical condition causing elevated androgen hormones in women.
 It affects up to 10 percent of reproductive age women1 and is the cause of infertility in 30 percent2 of these women.
 PCOS puts menopausal and postmenopausal women at higher risk for Type II diabetes, cardiovascular disease, and stroke.

 PCOS symptoms can appear unrelated and even conflicting.
-One woman with PCOS may not menstruate at all (Amennreah) while another may experience extra-heavy bleeding (Menorrhagia) for a week!
+One woman with PCOS may not menstruate at all (amenorrhea) while another may experience extra-heavy bleeding (menorrhagia) for a week!
 Or PCOS can cause hair loss at the scalp along the part and the overgrowth of hair on the chest, abdomen, upper lip, chin, and back.
 Hair loss at the part is called Female Pattern Hair Loss (FPHL).
 Hair growth in atypical feminine areas is called hirsutism, or male pattern hair growth.
 Also frustrating, PCOS can cause especially stubborn acne that may resist standard acne treatments.
 Research also shows a strong tie between insulin resistance, a key risk factor in diabetes.

 Ok, that's pretty intimidating.
 The good news is the signs and treatment options for PCOS are well-studied by the medical community.
 Learn how to identify PCOS symptoms and communicate with your physician.
 Take control of PCOS!